Haplogroup K (mtDNA): Ancient DNA

-Thuya, the great-grandmother of Tutankhamun passed haplogroup K to her descendants, including that king.
-Haplogroup K has also been observed among ancient Egyptian mummies excavated at the Abusir el-Meleq archaeological site in Middle Egypt, which date from the Pre-Ptolemaic/late New Kingdom and Roman periods.
 Fossils excavated at the Late Neolithic site of Kelif el Boroud in Morocco, which have been dated to around 3,000 BCE, have likewise been observed to carry the K1 subclade.

 Subclades

 Tree

 This phylogenetic tree of haplogroup K subclades is based on the paper by Mannis van Oven and Manfred Kayser Updated comprehensive phylogenetic tree of global human mitochondrial DNA variation and subsequent published research.

 Genetic traits

-A study involving Caucasian patients showed that individuals classified as haplogroup J or K demonstrated a significant decrease in risk of Parkinson's disease versus individuals carrying the most common haplogroup, H.
+A study involving Caucasian patients showed that individuals classified as haplogroup J or K demonstrated a significant decrease in risk of Parkinson's disease versus individuals carrying the most common haplogroup, H. Additionally, a study from 2020 found that the presence of haplogroup K served as a protective agent against ADHD, with a significant value ($P = 0.0105$).
+Used in conjunction with haplogroup U, the precursor to haplogroup K, was shown to have an even more significant effect in protecting against ADHD in the participants ($P = 2.46 \times 10 ^{-3}$).

 In popular culture

 In his popular book The Seven Daughters of Eve, Bryan Sykes named the originator of this mtDNA haplogroup Katrine.

 On an 18 November 2005 broadcast of the Today Show, during an interview with Dr. Spencer Wells of The National Geographic Genographic Project, host Katie Couric was revealed to belong to haplogroup K.

 On 14 August 2007, Stephen Colbert was told by geneticist Spencer Wells that he is a member of this haplogroup during a segment on The Colbert Report.

 Henry Louis Gates Jr. states that Meryl Streep belongs to Haplogroup K in his book Faces of America.

+Mayim Bialik belongs to the subclade K1a9, as does Larry David.

+Notable carriers of subclade K2a2a have included Steven Pinker, Nadine Epstein, Mike Nichols, and Amy Harmon.